 The November dates this year follow the decision by the National NAIDOC Committee (NNC) to postpone NAIDOC Week from the original July dates due to the impacts and uncertainty from the escalating Coronavirus (COVID-19) pandemic across our communities and cities.

 Each year the Coffs Harbour area enjoys a full week of NAIDOC activities, entertainment, culture and Aboriginal heritage.
-A calendar of events is coordinated by the committee at CHASE (Coffs Harbour Aboriginal Social Events), and planned with associated organisations and agencies.
 Events cover sport, food, art and culture and are open to the whole Coffs Harbour Community and all are welcome.

-At the beginning of the week's events, Council holds a Flag Raising Ceremony and Morning Tea on the Monday morning, with local community partners.
-On the Friday night of NAIDOC Week, Council and the Yandaarra Aboriginal Consultative Committee present the Grace Roberts Community Development Awards to acknowledge individuals who, like Grace Roberts have made a significant contribution to enhancing the quality of life of Aboriginal people in the Coffs Harbour area.
+On Friday 13 November, Council and the Yandaarra Aboriginal Advisory Committee present the Yandaarra Aunty Grace Roberts Community Awards to acknowledge individuals who, like Grace Roberts have made a significant contribution to enhancing the quality of life of Aboriginal people in the Coffs Harbour area.
 This year will be a VIRTUAL EVENT due to NSW Government Health requirements in place for the COVID-19 pandemic.

 2019 Grace Roberts Community Development Awards recipients